MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-type-promptdialog.md

 ## Areas of the PromptDialog page type

 The `PromptDialog` page type has the following layout area types that characterize the dialog.
+To enable the full copilot experience, you must use the `Prompt`, `Content`, and `PromptOptions` areas.
+The page must have a `area(Prompt)` with one or more controls that accept user input to have the `PromptDialog` page start with a prompt.)

 |Area |Description|
 |-----|-----------|